mspncp/gosu-wiki/To Do.md

   * See if image\_insert.rb works on iMac
   * Fix Song#volume with short songs
   * Compare RubyGosu.app to https://github.com/steveklabnik/furoshiki
-  * Use 10.4 SSH to compile truly universal RubyGosu App \o/
   * Check if every SWIG C++ exception causes the segfault on Linux (alternatively, it is likely Gosu's fault!)
   * Try audio formats with Audiere
   * Find out what Gosu::Song::play does when it's already playing on all three platforms, then clarify docs